ptpuyen1511/my_notes/bash_command/intermediate_bash_command.md

 # Intermediate Bash Command

-This is some intermediate bash command from https://dev.to/awwsmm/101-bash-commands-and-tips-for-beginners-to-experts-30je
+This is a note for some intermediate bash commands from https://dev.to/awwsmm/101-bash-commands-and-tips-for-beginners-to-experts-30je

 I just customize it for myself